flatcar-archive/flatcar-docs/os/booting-on-eucalyptus.md

 ...
 ```

-Your first Container Linux instance should now be running.
+Your first Flatcar Linux instance should now be running.
 The only thing left to do is find the IP and SSH in.

 ```sh
 $ euca-describe-instances | grep coreos